Old Dog Not Eating: Why It Happens and What To Do

 When your senior dog refuses food, it can feel unsettling and heartbreaking.
 Older dogs may go off their food for many different reasons, ranging from age-related changes to serious health issues.

-We outline the common causes of old dog not eating, what you can do at home, and when to seek veterinary help.
+We outline the common causes of an old dog not eating, what you can do at home, and when to seek veterinary care.

 Old Dog Not Eating: Why It Happens